hkvinge/hkvinge.github.io/research.md

 Selected presentation slides:

+1. [Monitoring the shape of weather, soundscapes, and dynamical systems: a new statistic for dimension-driven data analysis on large datasets](HKvinge_BigData_2018_short.pdf) 2018 IEEE International Conference on Big Data, Seattle WA.

-1. [Too many secants: a hierarchical approach to secant-based dimensionality reduction on large data sets](HKvingeHPEC2018.pdf) 2018 IEEE High Performance and Extreme Computing.
+2. [Too many secants: a hierarchical approach to secant-based dimensionality reduction on large data sets](HKvingeHPEC2018.pdf) 2018 IEEE High Performance and Extreme Computing, Waltham MA.

 ## Representation theory and combinatorics